hirrolot/metalang99/README.md

  - IDE support.
  - Avoid additional burden with distribution and setup of third-party code generators.

-### Q: In what aspects Epilepsy differs from other preprocessor libraries?
+### Q: In what aspects Metalang99 differs from other preprocessor libraries?

 A: In short, it provides more functionality, it is well-tested, and actively maintained.
 In particular, [Boost/Preprocessor] is well-tested and actively maintained too, but lacks general metarecursion, partial application, choice types, graceful error reporting, and debugging facilities.